nazya/sgda-ra/README.md

 ```

 ## Notebooks
-To reproduce the results of the paper, run the train notebooks, the run corresponding plot notebooks.
+To reproduce the results of the paper, run the train notebooks, then run corresponding plot notebooks.

 ## Documentation
 ### Games